Did You Know Your Pet Can Wear Contact Lenses?

 They Can Improve Your Pet’s Sight

 Just like a lens has corrective vision properties for humans, it can help to better the sight of our pets too.
-The eye structure of most animals is similar to that of humans and apart from size, adjustments to contact lenses so that that they are suitable for animal use are actually quite minimal.
+The eye structure of most animals is similar to that of humans and apart from the size, adjustments to astigmatism contact lenses so that that they are suitable for animal use are actually quite minimal.
 Surgery to fix eye impairments is not always an option and this is why many veterinarians are prescribing the use of contact lenses to give our beloved pets good vision and a happy life.

 They Can Be Used for Cosmetic Purposes

 We’re not talking about turning your pet into a purple-eyed fashionista here.
 Instead, many vets are relying on animal-friendly contact lenses to rebuild eyes and reinstate vision.
 Let’s look at cataracts, for instance.
 Just like humans, our furrier counterparts can develop cataracts.
 This is an eye disease that prevents light from passing through to the retina and can cause vision to deteriorate.
 In a worst-case scenario, cataracts can lead to blindness.
 Currently, one of the only effective treatments for cataracts is a surgical procedure where the cloudy natural lens is removed and replaced with a synthetic clear lens.
 This replacement can allow both people and animals to see.
-Since dogs and cats (and other pets) are often considered as honourable family members, many vets suggest or recommend this operation to enable our furrier friends to see again.
+Since dogs and cats (and other pets) are often considered as honorable family members, many vets suggest or recommend this operation to enable our furrier friends to see again.

 Are Contact Lenses Safe for Pets?